SellaRafaeli/rafatools/README.md

 # TODOs
 - google analytics
-- enable viewing what has been sent
+- add images
+- add notifications for new users and sent messages
+- contact twilio for bulk messaging
 - add 'terms of service' and 'privacy'
 - make footer nicer
 - fix emails for "forgot my password"